 Have old gardening tools that you don’t know what to do with?
 Use them for decoration!
 This helps keep them out of the way and helps you spruce up your outdoor shed at the same time.

 Need more space in your backyard shed?
 With self storage facilities throughout the U.S., Extra Space Storage can help you find the storage solutions you need to declutter at home.
-Find self storage near you!
+Find cheap storage units near you!